-- Ongoing service delivery, primary medical care, research or prevention activities - Purchase or improve land - Purchase, construct, or undertake major alterations or renovations on any building or other facility - Payments for the provision of early intervention services or any such service to the extent that payment has been made or is expected to made by another source of funding, including those under any State compensation program, under an insurance policy, or under any Federal or State health benefits program (except for a program administered by or providing the services of the Indian Health Service); or by an entity that provides health services on a prepaid basis - Pre-award costs - Syringe services programs - Long-term activities.
+- Ongoing service delivery, primary medical care, research or prevention activities - Purchase or improvement of land - Purchase, construction, or major alterations or renovations on any building or other facility - Payments for the provision of early intervention services or any such service to the extent that payment has been made or is expected to made by another source of funding, including those under any State compensation program, under an insurance policy, or under any Federal or State health benefits program (except for a program administered by or providing the services of the Indian Health Service); or by an entity that provides health services on a prepaid basis

+- Pre-award costs

+- Syringe services programs

+- Long-term activities.
 Instead, the activities should be of a short-term nature with a targeted completion by the end of the one-year project period

-By law, no more than 10 percent of a RWHAP Part D WICY award (including supplemental funding) can be used for administrative expenses.
+By law, no more than 10 percent of a RWHAP Part C award can be used for administrative expenses.
 Administrative expenses are those costs incurred by the recipient for grant management and monitoring activities.
-All indirect costs count toward this 10 percent limit.
 Please see PCN #15-01 (http://hab.hrsa.gov/manageyourgrant/policiesletters.html) for additional information.